Extended Coverage Information

 What Opting-In Means to You

-If you opt-in, you are telling First National Bank that:
+If you opt-in, you are telling First Financial Bank that:

-You DO want us to try to cover your ATM and everyday First National Bank debit card transactions regardless of the funds that exist in your account.
+You DO want us to try to cover your ATM and everyday First Financial Bank debit card transactions regardless of the funds that exist in your account.

 You are willing to incur the fees that we’ve outlined for this service.
 You’ll only incur the fees if we actually cover the overdraft for you.
 There’s no fee to opt-in to the protection.